 For rats, in particular, you want the trap to be big enough for them, as a lot of mouse glue traps are too small.

 What happens when a rodent or another animal gets stuck to a glue trap?

-- There are lots of ways a rodent can die on a glue trap, so let’s list them starting from the “better” ones and going to the more gruesome variants:
+There are lots of ways how to get rid of rats, so let’s list them starting from the “better” ones and going to the more gruesome variants:

 - The animal will stay stuck to the trap until you find them (hopefully soon) and kill them in a humane way.
 This really is the only “good” scenario.